ashn-dot-dev/site/src/blog/wip-removing-large-files-from-git-history.md

 ```

 After getting rid of the `src/misc/2021-10-18-braille-apple.webm` file, we can
-see that we reduced our pack size from ~110 MV to ~33 MB.
+see that we reduced our pack size from ~110 MB to ~33 MB.
+That size reduction
+is good enough for now, but there are plenty of other now-deleted files that I
+could remove in the future!

 ## Footnotes
 [^1]:
 Yes, we probably should be using the more modern `git-filter-repo`.
-And yes, I *was* too lazy to install it on my machine for this blog post.
+And yes, I
+*was* too lazy to install it on my machine for this blog post; I am grug
+brained and `git filter-branch` was already on my machine and perfectly usable.